 Unbeatable Strategies for Finding Killer Honey Holes When Fishing

 Whether you’ve been fishing a body of water for years or just discovered a new favorite spot, fish and the environment are always full of surprises.
 It can take some work and planning to fish that body of water without getting skunked.
 Thankfully, there are some reliable strategies for identifying the honey holes, conspicuous or hidden, in virtually any body of water.
 Those strategies can range from basic environmental observation to employing a fish camera underwater.
-Here are a few tips that should improve the odds of both the seasoned and beginner angler.
+Here are a few tips that should improve the odds of finding honey hole fishing locations for both the seasoned and beginner angler.

 Identify Reliable Environmental Features

 There are some classic environmental features of honey hole hunting that are virtually inevitably going to attract fish.
 Among the most important is structure.
 Many game fish seek food and protection among docks, behind rocks, pylons, fallen trees, sunken logs or brush, and virtually anything else that provides cover.
 Weed beds both on and below the surface are notorious fish magnets.
 Areas along the shore lined with rip rap that extends into the water will draw fish, as will banks and undercut cavities, edges, and margins.

 There are often features to a body of water that you can’t see.
 Discovering features below the surface that attract fish is a vital step in any fishing plan.
 A good fish finder can certainly prove to be an effective tool, but there’s another recent technology that can prove better because of it’s more realistic HD imagery—the underwater fishing camera.
 In-line underwater fishing cameras can pick up on features, vegetation beds, otherwise obscured schools of fish, and other additional fishing intelligence you simply can’t otherwise pick up without renting scuba gear.

 Be Aware of Seasonal Details